Introduction

 - Start the server:

-fspulse serve - Open http://localhost:8080 in your browser
+fspulse serve - Open http://localhost:8080 in your browser (or the custom port you’ve configured)

-- Navigate to Manage Roots
+- Navigate to the Monitor page

 Hashing